 Courts and child welfare agencies must work closely together as they are both responsible for protecting children and strengthening families experiencing child abuse and neglect.

 A full-service technical assistance, training, and research program addressing a broad spectrum of law and court-related topics affecting children.
-Operates the Children's Bureau's National Child Welfare Resource Center on Legal and Judicial Issues.
+Operates the Children's Bureau's Center on Children and the Law: National Court Projects.

 National Association of Counsel for Children (NACC)